quanterall/HaskellMaterials/basics/02-composite-datatypes.md

    tail of the list.
 Consider what to return if the list is empty.

 3. Define an `average` function that takes a `[Int]` and returns `Maybe Float` where the return value is the average value.
+When and why might we need to return `Nothing`?

 4. Define a function `maybeMaximumInt :: [Int] -> Maybe Int` function that takes a list of integers and finds the maximum integer of the list using the function `foldr`[1].
 Figure out what to pass